| top |

 metal string courses is called a viola caipira or

-Brazil).
+(see Brazil).

-A similar resonator instrument is nowadays also
+A similar type resonator guitar is also

 made by McGill.

-is quite dark, making the instrument looks like it is made of
+specially made for me.
+The wood is quite dark, making the instrument

-bakelite.
-Probably there was a shortage of grilles at the time
+looks like it is made of bakelite.
+Probably there was a shortage

-of building, as the 5th hole (on the top of the circle) is missing.
+of grilles at the time of building, as the 5th hole (on the top

 |